BetterWagon/BetterWagon/README.md

 # Developing Plugins

-To develop a plugin for KakaoSCV, follow these steps:
+To develop a plugin for BetterWagon, follow these steps:

 1. **Create a new directory for your plugin**: In the `plugins` folder, create a new directory named after your plugin.